 America I AM the Soul of Freedom

 Visitors will next enter a maze-like gallery that, through its physical design, reflects the ups and downs endured by African Americans after the Revolutionary War and through the Civil War.
-This gallery showcases objects from the Abolition Movement, the Underground Railroad and the Civil War.
-Another way to think of this groundbreaking period is the America’s first Human Rights Movement.
+This gallery showcases objects from the Abolition Movement, the Underground Railroad, and the Civil War.
+Another way to think of this groundbreaking period is America’s first Human Rights Movement.

 America I AM the Voice of Equality

 At the close of the Civil War, amendments were made to the Constitution that granted citizenship to African Americans and guaranteed them the right to vote.
-This gallery highlights some of the positive changes made during this brief period from 1865-1877, known as Reconstruction Era.
+This gallery highlights some of the positive changes made during this brief period from 1865-1877, known as the Reconstruction Era.

 America I AM Invincible

 This emotionally powerful gallery relates some of the positive imprints made during the dark days of the Jim Crow Era and sharecropping that kept people bound to plantations well into the 20th century.
 The gallery details economic imprints like the increase of African American college graduates via the founding of historically black colleges and universities.

 America I AM Spirit